Table of Contents

 2. Lipids

-- Generally water-insoluble.
+- Generally water-insoluble organic compounds.

 - Examples:

-- Palmitic acid: 16 carbons.
+- Palmitic acid: 16 carbon atoms (including carboxyl carbon).

-- Arachidonic acid: 20 carbons.
+- Arachidonic acid: 20 carbon atoms (including carboxyl carbon).

-- Phospholipids contain phosphorus and are found in cell membranes (e.g., Lecithin).
+- Phospholipids: contain phosphorus and are found in cell membranes (e.g., Lecithin).

-- Complex lipids found in neural tissues.
+- Complex lipids: found in certain tissues like neural tissues.

 3. Nucleotides and Nucleic Acids